ucbrise/dory/README.md

 python3 plot_fig11c.py      # few seconds
 ```

 This will produce plots close to Figures 10 and 11 on page 11 of the paper in `bench/out/fig10a.png`, `bench/out/fig10b.png`, `bench/out/fig10c.png`, `bench/out/fig11a.png`, `bench/out/fig11b.png`, `bench/out/fig11c.png`.
 Again, these plotting scripts use the data collected for the baseline (in `bench/ref`) rather than experimental data, and we show how to validate the data we collected for the baseline at a reduced scale next.
+You may see some variation in comparison to the graphs from the paper because we do not average over multiple trials in order to save time.

 Figure 10a:
 <img src="https://github.com/ucbrise/dory/blob/master/bench/ref/fig10a.png" width="400">